 We have a textbook video of a PCI linked below in the “The Most Famous…” section.

 Note: A tipped pass that leads to an interception when the player is more clearly more than two yards from the quarterback is simply recorded as a Pass Defended because pressure wasn’t involved and influencing the quarterback via proximity wasn’t involved.
+However if the pass rusher is close enough (under two years), it does quality as a PCI.

 In those cases, those players probably don’t get the credit they deserve for helping create a turnover.
 But they still officially get credit for the pass being defended.
 A pass rusher that helps create an interception might only get credit for a quarterback hit or nothing at all, even though they helped create an interception.

 If a quarterback is rushed or influenced but then gets away, sets his feet and cleanly throws a ball that then gets intercepted, a PCI is not awarded to the pass rusher that initially made him move in or out of the pocket.
 However if the quarterback is fleeing rushers and doesn’t set his feet, a PCI can still be awarded.
+It is a bit subjective.

 A PCI can be split in half if two defenders are both worthy of a PCI on the same play.
 It obviously can, and does, happen.